MrBr/pipelinejs/README.md

 Naming is to be improved, depending to much on a real piping systems.

 Stream interface (convention).
 Should it always be an object or primitive values ar to be accepted as well?

+Closing pipe can be done with promise and with close callback?

+Find out is more common case that Pipelines (and pipes) are connected in serial or parallel.